• Skip to primary navigation

 Rosemary is an herb with a sweet, woodsy taste.

-It pairs particularly well with onions and potatoes, making it a great addition to many different types of soup.
+It pairs particularly well with onions and potatoes, making it a good addition to many different types of soup - and similar pairings appear in rosemary side dish ideas for chicken.

 Rosemary can be found fresh or dried in most grocery stores, but the freshest flavor comes from freshly chopped rosemary leaves.